 The designers that we work with are the best out there and we feel very privileged to work with them.
 For us, it’s also important to see how they feel when they come to our factory.
 They get the chance to walk through the factory, they smell the wood, they experience the atmosphere and get a true sense of how we’re a family-run business.

-The world is getting smaller and smaller, and even though Australia seems so far away from us, we share and a lot of similarities.
-I have noticed that people in Australia appreciate a lot of craftsmanship, and organic forms.
+The world is getting smaller and smaller, and even though Australia seems so far away, we share and a lot of similarities.
+I have noticed that people in Australia appreciate craftsmanship and organic forms.
+They value our philosophies around environmental responsibility.
+As such, and thanks to our exclusive partner in Australia, we have GECA certification for all our products.
+Australians have good taste and appreciate the quality of our furniture.
 They like organic, round and familiar shapes.
 And this is what our furniture is all about.
 Plus, many Australians have such refined taste in selecting furniture.

 Catch our interview from Salone with Konstantin Grcic.